 Online Classified Sites

-You can list your graphics card on free online classified sites such as Craigslist, OLX, Oodle, Locanto, etc. These classified sites are one of the best ways to sell your old stuff and have a very high success rate if you create your listing in a professional manner by providing all the necessary details about the product.
-I have sold my old Zotac GeForce GTS 450 graphics card on OLX quite a while back and the whole process went smoothly and get the right price for it.
+You can list your graphics card on free online classified sites such as Craigslist, OLX, Oodle, Locanto, etc. These classified sites are one of the best ways to sell your old stuff and have a very high success rate if you professionally create your listing by providing all the necessary details about the product.
+I sold my old Zotac GeForce GTS 450 graphics card on OLX quite a while back and the whole process went smoothly and get the right price for it.

 Friends or Acquaintances

 This is an offline way to sell your graphics card.
-You can sell your old graphics card to your Friends or Acquaintances who want to move to a powerful dedicated graphics card from their integrated graphics / onboard graphics or from old graphics card.
-Once I have sold my Galaxy 9500 GT to a friend who wants a decent dedicated graphics card for playing eSports games like FIFA, EA Sports Cricket, etc. at decent graphics settings with playable frame rates.
-Also, you can tell your friends to tell their friends and relatives that if anyone needs a graphics card that you want to sell.
-This is called word of mouth advertising and can be very effective.
+You can sell your old graphics card to your Friends or Acquaintances who want to move to a powerful dedicated graphics card from their integrated graphics / onboard graphics or old graphics card.
+Once I sold my Galaxy 9500 GT to a friend who wants a decent dedicated graphics card for playing eSports games like FIFA, EA Sports Cricket, etc. at decent graphics settings with playable frame rates.
+Also, you can tell your friends to tell their friends and relatives if anyone needs a graphics card for their PC.
+This is called word-of-mouth advertising and can be very effective.

 How to Estimate Selling Price of Old Graphics Card

 Deciding and fixing the selling price of a used graphics card can be a very tricky task.
 This is because if you list the price of the graphics card too low then you will be at loss and if you list it too high then nobody will buy it.
 Below are some of the ways that can help you to find the proper selling price for your old and used graphics card.